 Poverty is a serious problem here in Leon County.
-According to U.S. Census estimates from 2015, somewhere between 14.2% and 17.7% of Leon County residents live below the poverty line.
-In minority communities, the percentages are substantially higher, above 30% in some cases.
+According to U.S. Census estimates from 2015, between 14.2% and 17.7% of Leon County residents live at or below the poverty line.
+The situation has improved a little bit since then, with some of those residents now classified as ALICE, but there's still a lot of work that needs to be done on this issue.
 The reality is that a lot of people in our community work a full-time job, yet still struggle to pay their bills or put food on the table for themselves and their families.
 Many of these people work as cashiers, stock clerks, or baristas - jobs that are important in a healthy economy but aren't respected and valued the way other jobs are.
-Let me be clear, no one who works a full-time job should be struggling to make ends meet, period.
+Let me be clear, NO ONE who works a full-time job should be struggling to make ends meet, period.
 Unfortunately, the Florida Legislature has preemptively blocked municipalities from increasing their minimum wage, so we'll have to be creative if we want to improve conditions for these workers.

 While the inequalities tend to be much less pronounced in small businesses, the underlying problem remains the same (namely that the vast majority of workers have no say in how the profits they helped generate are spent).
-If democracy belongs anywhere, it belongs in the workplace, where most of us spend at least half of our waking hours each day from Monday through Friday.
-We need to fundamentally transform the workplace in order to most effectively address this underlying problem, which is why I proudly support the establishment of worker cooperatives.
+Strong labor unions can push back against abuses of this kind (which is why capitalists have worked long and hard to weaken unions) but ultimately we have to go much further if we want to tackle the problems of income and wealth inequality at their source.
+If democracy belongs anywhere it belongs in the workplace, where most of us spend at least half of our waking hours each day from Monday through Friday.
+We need to fundamentally transform the workplace in order to most effectively address these disparities, which is why I proudly support the establishment of worker cooperatives.
 Every worker has to live with the decisions a business makes, so every worker should have a say in making those decisions.

 As County Commissioner, I would work to: